pretzelai/pretzelai/README.md

 pip install .
 ```

+## Usage

+#### Generating and editing code in notebook cells

+- In a cell, press **`Cmd+K` (Mac) / `Ctrl+K` (Windows/Linux)** or **click "Ask AI"** to open AI prompt textbox and write your code generation/editing instruction
+  - Mention `@variable` to refer to variables and dataframes in memory
+  - We automatically send relevant code in the current notebook as context to the AI
+- If there's existing code in a cell, the prompt will edit the existing code
+  - If you select/highlight some code in the cell, only the selected code will be edited
+- You can accept/reject the response or edit your prompt if you want to re-submit with modifications
+- Use ↑ / ↓ to cycle through prompt history

+#### Using the AI Sidebar

+- Use `Ctrl+Cmd+B` (Mac) or `Ctrl+Alt+B` (Linux/Windows) or the [Pretzel Icon on the right side](assets/pretzel-icon.png) to activate the AI Sidebar
+- You can ask questions, generate code, or search for existing code
+- The AI uses the code in the active cell as context
+- Mention `@notebook` in your prompt to use code from the current notebook for context

+_Example uses of AI Sidebar_:

+- "Modify the function `my_function` in @notebook to be more efficient"
+- "Where is the code in @notebook that removes outliers"?
+- _(While in current cell)_ "Can you explain what this code does?"

+#### Adding code in the middle of existing code

+- Put your cursor either on an empty line or an existing line of code.
+Bring up the AI prompting text box with Cmd+K
+- Start your prompt with the word `inject` or `ij` (case-insensitive) - this tells the AI to only add new code and not edit the existing code in the cell
+- **Code will be added one line below** where your cursor was placed

+#### Fix errors with AI

+- When there's an error, you'll see a button on top-right "**Fix Error with AI**".
+Click it try fixing the error

 ## Configuration

 Pretzel comes with support for a free AI server and works without any configuration.
 You can also configure it to use your own OpenAI/Azure API key.
 To do so: